Published on: 7 April 2022

 In what way do patients or the public influence the work you do?

-Looking ahead, what do you hope to achieve in the future within your role?
+Looking ahead, what do you hope to achieve in the future within your new role?

 A pioneering lung screening trial that is saving lives in Doncaster by finding cancer early has celebrated its first-year anniversary.